andrewcowley/WaterNSW-data-API-documentation/getting-started.md

 ### Required query parameter

-Details of the request to the API are provided in a JSON object as the first parameter.
+Details of the request to the API are provided in a JSON object as the first URL query parameter.

-This object requires three top level parameters:
+This object requires three top level keys:

-  1. `function` - This specifies the function that is called on the API backend.
+  1. `function`: This specifies the function that is called on the API backend.
 All functions and their usage are provided in the [API reference](/api-reference.md).
-  2. `version` -  The version of the function being called.
+  2. `version`:  The version of the function being called.
-  3. `parameters` - The parameters being passed to the function.
+  3. `parameters`: The parameters being passed to the function.

   For example a request to the [get_site_list](/api-reference.md#get_site_list) function: